 What Kind Of Chain Is This?

 Perhaps you've heard of Pewag's now famous "3012" chain.
-Well, that chain is a traction chain, and while it makes for a very strong and imposing security chain, it is prone to surface rust.
+Well, that chain is no longer available.
+It is a traction chain, and while it makes for a very strong and imposing security chain, it is prone to surface rust.
 It has no rust-prohibitive finish on it, because whatever surface rust accumulates really makes no difference in its service life as a traction chain.
-But since so many people have adopted 3012 as a security chain, Pewag realized it could be even better with an anti-corrosion finish.
-It took a few months, but now we finally have this new version of 1/2" security chain by Pewag.
+But since so many people adopted 3012 as a security chain, Pewag realized it could be even better with an anti-corrosion finish.
+Enter Pewag's new and improved 1/2" Security Chain--#56847.
 Same hardness, same toughness, now with an electro-galvanized finish.
 You may already be familiar with Pewag's 3/8" Square Case Hardened Security Chain--we literally sell a ton of it.
-This chain is very similar, except it's 2 mm larger (12 mm or 0.472" to be exact).
+This chain (#56847) is very similar, except it's 2mm larger (12mm or 0.472" to be exact).
 This makes it beefier and even tougher to cut.
-But don't worry, if you still want the original 3012 1/2" Black Security Chain, we still offer it.

 This Is The Chain You've Been Hearing About